Validation of Procedures for Monitoring Crewmember Immune Function (Integrated Immune) - 07.15.14

 Postflight, each long duration subject performs two sessions: one at R+0 collecting four liquid saliva samples collected every other day starting on R+0 in conjunction with a blood draw and 24-hour urine collection.
 The second session occurs at R+30 days collecting four liquid saliva samples (performed every other day) with a blood draw and 24-hour urine collection occurring on the day between the second and third liquid saliva collections.
 Dry book saliva samples are collected on R+1 and R+30 days.
 A health survey is completed in conjunction with both post-flight sessions.
 Each short duration subject performs two post-flight sessions: one at R+0 collecting blood, 24-hour urine and dry saliva.
 The second is performed at R+14 collecting the same set of measurements as obtained on R+0.
 Liquid saliva is collected every other day for this entire duration (R+0 to R+14).

 In flight, only blood and saliva samples are collected.
 There is no urine sample requirement for in-flight operations.
 Subjects perform three sessions in-flight: early, mid and late increment.
+For the one-year mission, four sessions will be performed - one in conjunction with every Soyuz vehicle return.
 Each session consists of four liquid saliva collections (performed every other day), with a blood draw and dry book saliva sample collection occurring on the last day of the liquid saliva collections.
 A health survey is also completed during a subject’s early and mid-mission sessions.
 For the late increment session, the final liquid saliva sample, the blood draw and dry book saliva sample collections occur on R-1.
 Blood samples are required to be returned for ground analysis within 48 hours of collection; therefore, the blood draws must occur in conjunction with a Shuttle or Soyuz flight to ISS.

 Very little hard data exists regarding in-flight adverse medical events and the body’s ability to recover from such events during space flight.
 Of particular concern are conditions related to immunology; such as allergies, rashes, hypersensitivities, infections and wound healing.
 The data that does exist is often sequestered due to medical confidentiality.
 Therefore, in addition to collecting blood, saliva and urine, crewmembers will be requested to complete an immunology health survey.